Skip to Content

 The Presidio is a national park site in San Francisco that welcomes more than five million visitors each year.
 Here you’ll find everything you’d expect from a national park, and many surprises – including many affordable things to do.

 To help get you started, we’ve curated ten free adventures – plus the newly opened Presidio Tunnel Tops – to introduce you to all the Presidio has to offer.
-Give yourself extra time to explore and enjoy an overnight stay in the Presidio at one of two hotels, the Inn at the Presidio and the Lodge at the Presidio, or you can also enjoy a national park camping experience at Rob Hill, the Presidio’s group campground.
+Give yourself extra time to explore and enjoy the Presidio with an overnight stay at one of two hotels, the Inn at the Presidio and the Lodge at the Presidio, or you can also enjoy a national park camping experience at Rob Hill, the Presidio’s group campground.

 1. Take a Photo with a Bay Area Icon